rusyasoft/rusyasoft.github.io/_posts/2018-08-29-graphs-TopologicalSort.md

 - For a DAG
-- Topological sort is not uniqu:
+- Topological sort is not unique:

   A B C D E

   A C B D E

 ##Topological Sorting